 Thoughts on the Farmers Wife Quilt Book

-In fact most of us don’t have one.
+In fact, most of us don’t have one.
 You can buy external CD-Rom drives of course but that’s an extra expense on top of the price of the book.

 What our little group did was make sure every member had bought the book first and then one member who did have a CD-Rom drive downloaded the templates and emailed them to those of us who don’t have one.

-Obviously she is trusting us not to distribute them further and she wouldn’t have sent them to us if we hadn’t already purchased the book (and therefore technically owned a copy of the templates – although locked away on the CD!).
+Obviously, she is trusting us not to distribute them further and she wouldn’t have sent them to us if we hadn’t already purchased the book (and therefore technically owned a copy of the templates – although locked away on the CD!).